WhiteAssassins/AE-NetScope/CODE_OF_CONDUCT.md

 - Insults, personal attacks, slurs, sexualized comments, or discriminatory language.
 - Publishing or threatening to publish someone else's private information.
 - Sharing credentials, tokens, private keys, real internal network data, exploit details, or sensitive logs in public project spaces.
-- Pressuring maintainers or contributors for unpaid support outside reasonable open-source boundaries.
+- Pressuring maintainers or contributors for unpaid support outside reasonable project boundaries.
 - Repeatedly ignoring maintainer requests to stop a behavior.
 - Any conduct that would make the project unsafe or hostile for contributors.